Skip to main content

 Pack management

-Packs are groups of related rules that can be enabled or disabled together:
+Packs can be enabled or disabled together:

 # List all policy packs